 Weather

 The great thing about Colombia is that the weather in most locales is steady and reliable.
-This is due to the fact that Colombia's proximity to the equator means the weather is determined, oftentimes, not by seasons but by topography and altitude.
-The capital of Bogotá, due to its location at a high altitude in the Andes, experiences chillier weather with highs in the 60s and lows in the low 40s Fahrenheit.
+This is because Colombia's proximity to the equator means the weather is often determined, not by seasons but by topography and altitude.
+The capital of Bogotá, due to its location at a high altitude in the Andes, experiences chillier weather with highs in the 60s (Fahrenheit) and lows in the low 40s.
 In general, Cartagena and the Caribbean coast see averages in the mid-80s with high humidity.
-Cali, located in the southern Cauca River Valley, has a tropical savanna climate with average highs reach the mid-'60s.
+Cali, located in the southern Cauca River Valley, has a tropical savanna climate with average highs reaching the mid-60s.

 One exception to all this steady weather is the Amazon region of Colombia.
 June kicks off the Amazon's "low water" season when more of the area is available to tour and there are better wildlife spotting opportunities.